ibm-cloud-docs/sell/ts-repo-upload.md

 Do one of the following, depending on your product's delivery method:
 {: tsResolve}

-- If you are uploading a `.tgz` or `.yaml` file, make sure the file is formatted correctly.
+- If you are uploading a `.tgz` or `.yaml` file, make sure that the file is formatted correctly.
 For a `.yaml` file, all required fields must be specified in the file.
 A `.tgz` file must contain a single `root` folder with all source files contained within that folder.
-- If your source details are in a private repository, make sure you have a personal access token or secret to authenticate.
+- If your source details are in a private repository, make sure that you have a personal access token or secret to authenticate.
 For more information, see [Importing a version to your private catalog](/docs/sell?topic=sell-sw-validate&interface=ui#sw-validate-add).
-- Make sure your repository supports HTTPS protocol.
+- Make sure that your repository supports HTTPS protocol.

 For more information, see [Managing releases in a repository](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository){: external}.